 Back in 2013, I attempted my first ever triathlon, on my 3rd hand bike…

-Those were the good old days before my addiction to cycling and triathlon grew, I started to spend more time in the saddle and started to look into how I could get quicker!
-My first thoughts were I had to change my bike, I wanted to change everything to carbon, as this is what I thought at the time, would make it as light as a feather and therefore give me the extra speed and comfort that was going to make me quicker, or so I thought!
-I gave no consideration to my position on the bike, being comfortable, efficient or even to simple things like my clothes or my own weight.
+Those were the good old days before my addiction to cycling and triathlon grew.
+I started to spend more time in the saddle and started to look into how I could get quicker!
+My first thoughts were I had to change my bike.
+I wanted to change everything to carbon, as this is what I thought at the time, would make it as light as a feather and therefore give me the extra speed and comfort that was going to make me quicker, or so I thought!
+I gave no consideration to my position on the bike.
+To being comfortable, efficient or even to simple things like my clothes or my own weight.

-In terms of being aero and making gains with equipment etc, it’s an absolute minefield and my bike fitter Phil Murphy (Total Tri Training) says even when you think you have made improvements and tweaks to position, there are still so many and always will be areas in which you can make gains.
+In terms of being aero and making gains with equipment etc, it’s an absolute minefield.
+My bike fitter Phil Murphy (Total Tri Training) says even when you think you have made improvements and tweaks to position, there are still so many areas in which you can make gains.
 For me, the biggest gain has been through just getting a proper bike fit.

 My second bike was a beautiful Liv Envie women’s specific triathlon bike.

 I spent all my savings on her, so wanted to make sure I was doing things properly this time.
 So I booked a bike fitting.
-At the time I was still fairly new to triathlon but with upcoming longer distance races in the calendar and the addition of tri bars I knew I would be spending more time in the saddle, so I wanted the bike fit to be more relaxed to allow for this.
-One thing I felt straight away was more efficient with my pedalling and it was much more comfortable than my other bike.
+At the time I was still fairly new to triathlon but with upcoming longer distance races in the calendar and the addition of tri bars I knew I would be spending more time in the saddle.
+So, I wanted the bike fit to be more relaxed to allow for this.
+One thing I felt straight away was more efficient pedalling and much more comfort than my other bike.

-I look back on some of my race pictures and where I thought I was tucked up and aero, I was actually sat up looking like I was eating my dinner!
-When I did start to eventually look into adjusting my Giant Liv bike it was very clear to see that I had no adjustments left with the frame and seat height etc. I am 5’ 2’ and even with the female-specific tri bikes, there are only limited sizes available.
+I look back on some of my race pictures and where I thought I was tucked up and aero.
+I was actually sat up looking like I was eating my dinner!
+When I did start to eventually look into adjusting my Giant Liv bike, it was clear to see I had no adjustments left with the frame/seat height.
+I am 5’ 2’ and even with the female-specific tri bikes, there are only limited sizes available.
 This meant looking for a new bike had its difficulties…

 I came across the Trek Speed concept TT bike…

-I was never even aware that so many points of the bike could be changed and adapted, things like foot position, saddle height, saddle position, reach to the handlebars etc., are all things that I had never realised when I bought my first road bike.
+I was never even aware that so many points of the bike could be changed and adapted.
+Things like foot position, saddle height, saddle position, reach to the handlebars etc. All things that I had never realised when I bought my first road bike.

 So why is a bike fit so important and should you get one?

-Well, no matter what type of cyclist you are or what your individual goals are, everyone would benefit from a bike fit.
+No matter what type of cyclist you are.
+Or what your individual goals are, everyone would benefit from a bike fit.
 Here are some of the main reasons why you should get your bike fitted: